zooniverse/aggregation/docs/source/output.rst

 * median agreement - same as above but median
 * num_users - how many people classified this task for this subject

+The detailed results file contains the following columns

+* subject_id
+* cluster_id - only if this is a follow up classification
+* p(answer) - what percentage of people chose this particular answer

 The main function for producing classification results is __classification_output__ which takes the following parameters: